-This Practice Notes edition may be viewed as a "glossary" of insurance terminology and individual coverages.
+Consider this a glossary of insurance terminology and individual coverages.
 Use this as a resource document to identify the various forms of insurance coverages that are applicable to design firms.
 All of these coverages may not be appropriate for every design firm.
 The skill of the individual agent and broker is critical in the risk management process of identifying the exposures to loss for each individual firm and guiding the firm through the process of elimination of loss potential, modification of loss severity, deciding the level of loss retention and the final step of risk transfer.

 Pronunciation: in-‘shur-&n(t)s also ‘in-“